dshetty100/Kick-starter-Analysis/README.md

-# Analysis of a fundraising campaign dataset
+# An Analysis of Kickstarter Campaign Dataset

 ## Overview of the Project
 ### The purpose of this project is to determine how various fund raising campaign fared in relation to their